 The next two pictures show the 1902 and 1912 shelters respectively.
 The Custom House flag can be seen in the upper picture.

-Above is a view of the terraces of buildings between College St and Adam St before the 1912 works.
+Above is a view of the terraces of buildings between Cross St and Adam St before the 1912 works.
 Note the old wooden steps which were later linked to the extended Esplanade by stone stairs.
 In the centre of the picture is the building which became Russell’s Esplanade Restaurant (at right in first picture below) and later The Esplanade Hotel & Restaurant.

 Advert below from Burnham on Sea Guide 1950

 In the picture above we can see the Esplanade from South St to Pier St taken some time after 1912 but before the development of Wem’s Coach Depot on the open land north of the Reed’s Arms which was laid out as a putting green.
 Note the Electric Theatre already in place at the back of this plot opposite the houses of ‘Sunny Lawns’.

 In better weather Antonio’s Ice Cream cart was a common sight on the Esplanade (see also picture at top of page), here seen with a tricycle, possibly bringing additional supplies?

 This brings us to Pier St and the boundary between the North and South Esplanades.
 The picture here is of the Reed’s Arms during the early 1920’s, Identified on its facade at the time of the picture as the ‘Queens Hotel’ but here labelled, probably mistakenly, as the ‘Grand Hotel’.
 The fence along the railway line link to the jetty is visible.
 This area would soon be opened up by the development of the South Esplanade and Marine Lake.